tpayne/CloudRun/samples/GCESample/README.md

 Deploying the App to CloudRun
 -----------------------------
-To deploy the app to CloudRun, you can do or use the docker image built above...
+To deploy the app to CloudRun, you can do the following or use the docker image built above...

     % mvn clean compile jib:build -Dgcp.projectId=$(gcloud config get-value project)
     % gcloud run deploy --image gcr.io/$(gcloud config get-value project)/samples.cloudrun-gcesample \